Folklore says it's half cat, half raccoon!

 Maine Coon Lifespan

 These cats live 9-13 years, with an average lifespan of 12.5 years.
 A few examples of health issues that can impact their quality of life or their lifespan are arthritis, dental health issues, kidney problems, and cancer.
 To lessen the risk of health issues with a Maine Coon, consider a respected breeder who will have done health screening of its parents and can provide you with a certificate of health for your adoption.
+A Maine Coon named Rubble became one of the oldest cats ever at 31 years old.

 Maine Coon Breed vs. Mixed